 When Did the Event Take Place?

 If the event occurred during typical work hours, it’s possible to argue that it was work-related or employee attendance was mandatory.
-If the event happened outside regular working hours, there’s less chance of it being a work-related party.
+If the event happened outside regular working hours, there’s less chance of it being a company party accident.
 However, you need to consider variables like location.

 Did the Company Benefit From the Event?